Kad3n13/C458/README2.md

 - Wash your hands in hot, soapy water for 10 seconds.
 - Clean the sink with a paper towel after washing your hands.

+Now that you have completed this unit, you should be able to do the following:

+    Identify the function and sources of macronutrients and micronutrients.
+    Identify components of a healthy diet.
+    Describe different types of modified diets.
+    Describe common food allergies and intolerances and their effects on the body.
+    Describe the benefits of and strategies for maintaining a healthy body weight and the use of BMI to assess it.
+    Identify school food programs and basic principles of food safety.

 ---